MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 where the core of mdsip functionalities are declared.
 They are:

-- NewConnection() Creates the new connection structure and appends it to the client connection list.
+- \ref NewConnection() Creates the new connection structure and appends it to the client connection list.
 This also loads the proper protocols routines finding the protocol library requested.

-- ConnectToMds()  This function creates a \ref Connection structure, sets the clinet compression value and perfoms the login session to the server.
+- \ref ConnectToMds()  This function creates a \ref Connection structure, sets the clinet compression value and perfoms the login session to the server.

-- SendMdsMsg()    This is the main function that actually sends all data through the connection protocol using send routine of the loaded protocol.
+- \ref SendMdsMsg()    This is the main function that actually sends all data through the connection protocol using send routine of the loaded protocol.

-- GetMdsMsg()     This is the conunterpart of the latter holding the process while a message is not received from the connection using the recv routine of the loaded protocol.
+- \ref GetMdsMsg()     This is the conunterpart of the latter holding the process while a message is not received from the connection using the recv routine of the loaded protocol.

-- SendArg()       The remote expression evaluations usually needs some arguments to be tranferred through the channel.
+- \ref SendArg()       The remote expression evaluations usually needs some arguments to be tranferred through the channel.
 SendArgs is a wrapper around the SendMdsMsg function to handle this arguments passing.
 A \ref Message structure is built carring in the argument as a descriptor.

-- GetAnswerInfo() and GetAnswerInfoTS() wait for the server message response of an expression evaluation.
+- \ref GetAnswerInfo() and GetAnswerInfoTS() wait for the server message response of an expression evaluation.

-- MdsValue()      This is the remoted version of the usual mdslib function to execute a TDI expression.
+- \ref MdsValue()      This is the remoted version of the usual mdslib function to execute a TDI expression.
 The remote execution exit status code is retured back to client.